stevebuer/cs330-projects/homework1/README.md

 5. Created Hugging Face Access token (read) stored in .env file.
 6. Created basic script to verify model connectivity.
 7. Script does not run, need to create python venv on Debian 12 and pip install transformers and torch (lots of dependencies).
-8. Verify it runs in vscode as well.
+8. Todo: Verify it runs in vscode as well.
-9.
+9. Had Claude Sonnet add ability to specify text on command line.
+10. Saved a chat transcript in a Markdown file.
+11. Gave the small Gemma model a bunch of prompts.
+Need to adjust how it is called?
+Seems to generate repetitive output.

 ### Example Program Output
 <pre>